ibm-cloud-docs/devsecops-alm/devsecops-alm-stack-prereqs.md

 Before you can deploy the DevSecOps Solution for Apps Stack, you must have the following prerequisites.

-* A Pay-As-You-Go or Subscription IBM Cloud account.
+* A Pay-As-You-Go or Subscription {{site.data.keyword.cloud}} account.

    Don't have one?
 [Create one](/docs/account?topic=account-account-getting-started).
 Have a Trial or Lite account?
 [Upgrade your account](/docs/account?topic=account-upgrading-account).
    {: tip}

 * The required level of access to deploy and manage resources in the account.
-* An [IBM Cloud API Key]((/docs/account?topic=account-userapikey&interface=terraform#create_user_key-api-terra)) in the target account with the suffienct permissions.
+* An [IBM Cloud API Key](/docs/account?topic=account-userapikey&interface=terraform#create_user_key-api-terra) in the target account with the sufficient permissions.
 Be sure to save the API key value for a later configuration.

    * **Evaluation environments**: If your environment is used for evaluating, grant the Administrator role on the **IAM Identity Service**, **All Identity and Access enabled services**, **Activity Tracker Event Routing** and **All Account Management** services.
    * **Production environments**: If your environment is used for production resources, restrict access to the minimum permissions level as indicated in the **Permissions** tab of the details page of the deployable architecture catalog entry.

    For more information, see [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).

-* Optional: Install the IBM Cloud CLI Project plug-in by running the `ibmcloud plugin install project` command.
+* Optional: Install the {{site.data.keyword.cloud}} CLI Project plug-in by running the `ibmcloud plugin install project` command.
 For more information, see the [Project CLI reference](/docs/cli?topic=cli-projects-cli).
 * Optional: Familiarize yourself with the [Customization options]({[link]}-customize-css).

-You might see notifications in IBM Cloud Projects that new versions of a configuration are available.
+You might see notifications in {{site.data.keyword.cloud}} Projects that new versions of a configuration are available.
 You can ignore these messages because they do not prevent you from deploying the stack.
 No specific action is required from you.
 These notifications are expected, as we are rapidly iterating on the development of the underlying components.
 As new stack versions become available, the versions of the underlying components are also updated.
 {: tip}